Learn a Stat: individual Offensive Rating

 TABLE OF CONTENTS

-The individual Offensive Rating is the player’s offensive production.
+The individual Offensive Rating, created by Dean Oliver, is the player’s offensive production.
 Therefore, not only the points are counted, but also other contributions such as offensive rebounds and assists.
 So it is a total different stats compared to the Team Offensive Rating.

 Each player, in fact, brings to his team various offensive contributions.